 If you are staying in Venice for a few days, and are planning to make some day trips during your time there, then it is worth considering to purchase one of the multi-day tickets from ACTV.
 These multi-day tickets allow you unlimited use of the vaporettos for a specified number of days from €8,50 – €20 per day depending on the length of your trip.

-If you are under 29, then you are especially lucky as you can purchase a bundle deal for 28€ that will include your three-day vaporetto ticket as well as a ‘Rolling Venice’ card.
+If you are under 29, then you are especially lucky as you can purchase a bundle deal for 28€ that will include your three-day vaporetto ticket as well as a ‘Rolling Venice’ card which is part of the Venezia Unica city pass.
 The card offers discounted prices for many of Venice’s attractions and museums and is available for anyone between six and twenty-nine years of age.

 If you are staying in Mestre, bus journeys can be purchased for as little as 1,50€ per journey.
 A ticket on the train can be pre-booked for around the same price but usually costs around 8€ – 10€.